sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Services_Guide/Appcelerator_Analytics/Building_Queries.md

 Some of the capabilities of the Custom Queries feature are:

 * Default filters for OS platform, device model, OS version, country, and deployment modes.

 * Query for specific features or properties set against specific events in the application.

 * Share the query publicly to all users in the organization.

 * Build funnels based on the feature events configured in the application.

-*   Setup alert notifications when a query count is below or above a preset threshold.
+* Set up alert notifications when a query count is below or above a preset threshold.

 * Compare and visualize multiple queries.

 The Custom Queries feature is accessible through the **Analytics** menu on the Dashboard.